ServiceNowDevProgram/code-snippets/Server-Side Components/Script Includes/Populate MRVS from Excel/README.md

 **Example used-**

-The excel has two columns "ID" and "Name" to store employee details.
-MRVS also has the same variable names.
+The excel has two columns "Id" and "Name" to store employee details.
+MRVS also has the variable name as "employee_id" and "employee_name".